zouyaoji/vue-cesium/website/docs/en-US/quickstart.md

 The above configuration will be adapted to the volar plugin of vscode and will be prompted by the Cesium API.

-## How to continue developing with native CesiumJS API in VueCesium?
+## How to continue developing with native CesiumJS API in Vue for Cesium?

-VueCesium may not provide exactly what you need, but retains access to Cesium-related instance objects created by VueCesium.
+Vue for Cesium may not provide exactly what you need, but retains access to Cesium-related instance objects created by Vue for Cesium.

 Usually, the `VcViewer` component is the root component for creating a Cesium observer window, and the parameters of its `ready` event callback function can be decomposed into two variables, `Cesium` and `viewer`, for native Cesium API development.